-Each 3D model in the Sketchfab Store must include a royalty-free Sketchfab license.
-You can choose either Standard or Editorial from the drop-down under the Manage This Model section.
+Each 3D model in the Sketchfab Store includes a royalty-free Sketchfab license, either Standard or Editorial:

 What is a Standard license?

 A Standard license means you may use the 3D asset worldwide, on all types of media, for all types of use (whether commercial and non-commercial), in all types of derivative works.
 Others can do the same, as none of our licenses are exclusive.

 In addition to our Standard license detailed above, Sketchfab offers a specific license for certain limited 3D assets which we call "editorial".
 We have additional restrictions for these assets.
 In particular, you may use the said 3D assets only in connection with events that are newsworthy or of public interest (news articles, documentaries, creations of cultural value, etc.).
 You may not use them for any commercial or promotional use.
 You may edit the 3D assets only if its editorial quality is not altered.